nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * when somethihng strikes a spark of interest, follow it.

-In [Creativity](TODO), John Cleese counsels us on "keeping going".
+In [Creativity](https://amzn.to/3p14JkC), John Cleese counsels us on "keeping going".
 To do so we need to nurture and trust our unconscious.
 How do we do that?
 Play.
 According to Cleese, "Playing… keeps you 'fresh'."

-TODO
 #### Cultivating Flow in Everyday Life

+What drives creative people?

+The opportunity to do the work that they enjoy doing and to design and discover something new.

 How can we relearn to enjoy curiosity so that the pursuit of new experiences and new knowledge becomes self-sustaining?

-Wake up in the morning with a specific goal to look forward to
+* First things first: wake up with a specific goal in mind.
+Set that goal the night before.

-If you do anything well, it becomes enjoyable.
+* If you do anything well, it becomes enjoyable.

-To keep enjoying something, you need to increase its complexity.
+* To keep enjoying something, you need to increase its complexity.

 Flow (Chapter 5)

-What drives creative people?

-The opportunity to do the work that they enjoy doing.

-and “...designing or discovering something new.”

-Creativity vs. entropy

-“We are generally torn between two opposite sets of instructions programmed into the brain: the least-effort imperative on one side, and the claims of creativity on the other.”

-“In most individuals entropy seems to be stronger, and they enjoy comfort more than the challenge of discovery.

-A few… are more responsive to the rewards of discovery.
-But we all respond to both of these rewards; the tendencies toward conserving energy as well as using it constructively are simultaneously part of our inheritance.”

 What is enjoyment?